HenokBerhanu/3D-NTN/README.md

 ## Free5GC core
 Emulate a 5G core network by building components in a distributed way with Service Based Interface (SBI) subnet 192.168.0.0/24.
-All the 5G core components can be built using the shell file "build_core.sh" in the directory "/home/vagrant/3D-NTN/build_images/build_core.sh"
+All the 5G core components can be built executing the shell file **build_core.sh** in the directory **/home/vagrant/3D-NTN/build_images/build_core.sh**.
+For registering the user equipment into the MongoDB database, we used a container that registers UE directly into the database without using WebUI for simplicity.

-## srsRAN
+## UERANSIM
-Build docker image for srsENB and srsUE in comnetsemu (srsRAN VM).
-Private VM IP used 192.168.56.101
+Is used to build docker images for gNB and UE.
+Running a shell file **build_ran.sh** in the directory **/home/vagrant/3D-NTN/build_images/build_ran.sh** will build the gNB and UE.
 ## Instructions

 Clone repository in the comnetsemu VM.